 - Greater Adoption of Travel Insurance.
 As the virus spread and countries shut their borders to ever-broader groups of travelers, those with the foresight to purchase travel insurance had the last laugh.
 Those who weren’t so lucky won’t make the same mistake again, boosting the fortunes of travel insurance carriers like World Nomad and credit cards with travel insurance benefits, one of the most popular credit card fringe benefits.

 - Downsizing (and Perhaps Worse) for the Cruise Industry.
 The cruise industry performed poorly in the early stages of the crisis.
 Several ships experienced deadly COVID-19 outbreaks in February and March.
 Others drifted for weeks in search of ports willing to process fleeing passengers.
 And at least initially, some lines refused to relax no-refund policies for travelers with justifiable concerns about spending days in close quarters with thousands of potentially infected shipmates.
 Looking ahead, the industry’s efforts to secure bailout funding from the U.S. government is complicated by the fact that most ostensibly U.S.-based cruise ships fly foreign flags to skirt U.S. tax and labor laws, reducing their owners’ clout with U.S. policymakers.
 Nor can it be argued that the cruise industry is as critical to global commerce as the airline industry.
-That all adds up to a very uncertain future.
+That all adds up to a very uncertain future, even after the pandemic passes.

 - Less Nonessential Business Travel.
 Without quantifying the expected shift, Global Workplace Analytics predicts that the COVID-19 pandemic will prompt executives to rethink the need for nonessential business travel for events like companywide meetings and conferences in favor of cheaper, more convenient virtual solutions.
 Such a change would undoubtedly suppress demand for air travel and further boost the fortunes of remote conferencing alternatives.